mrudangmehta/WSN-Clustering/README.md

      - Even with a larger number of nodes and groups, mCluster maintains lower distances, clustering more tightly.
      - The distance stays consistently lower, indicating better optimization in terms of proximity within clusters.

-2. **Execution Time Comparison (Result 1,2 and 3)**:
-   - **Kmeans Execution Time**:
-     - Has a higher execution time overall, especially as the number of nodes and groups increases.
-     - The execution time varies significantly, ranging from low values to over 250 milliseconds for larger configurations.
-   - **mCluster Execution Time**:
-     - Demonstrates significantly lower execution times, even with increasing nodes and groups.
-     - The execution time for mCluster remains relatively low and consistent, suggesting more efficient processing compared to Kmeans.

 ### Conclusion:
 - **Kmeans** shows higher distances and execution times, indicating that while it clusters data, it may not be as efficient as mCluster for large datasets.